TTC Green Initiatives

 The eBuses operate on truly green technology with the potential for zero emission.
 Zero emission buses have no tailpipe emissions, and in Ontario, generation of electricity for overnight charging is 100% nuclear and completely free of GHG emissions.
 The TTC will have 60 eBuses delivered by the end of 2019.
 The TTC will have one of the largest mini-fleets of electric buses in North America and this green initiative is part of the TTC’s commitment to be 50% zero emissions by 2028-2032 and 100% zero emissions by 2040.

 While the eBuses should be capable of 200km or more on one charge, they will be deployed initially on routes that are 75km or less.
 With time and confidence, they will be deployed on longer and longer routes.
-On Monday, June 3 the first bus will service the 35 Jane route, headed southbound.
+The TTC has purchased 60 all-electric buses from three manufacturers: 25 from Proterra Inc., 25 from New Flyer Industries Inc. and 10 from BYD Canada Co.
+Ltd. On Monday, June 3 the first New Flyer eBus went into service on the 35 Jane route.
+On Saturday, October 26 the first Proterra eBus will service the 6 Bay route.

 Fun fact!
 During long-term hydro power outages, or in the event of an emergency, there is potential for these buses to serve as mobile power plants.
 A bus with a 440,000-watt battery on board can be plugged into a building, such as an emergency response center or hospital, to provide electricity.